Aliens: Dark Descent: Development

-The game is currently being developed by French studio Tindalos Interactive, which had previously developed the Battlefleet Gothic: Armada series of real-time strategy video game.
-According to managing director John Bert, the game was inspired by both tactical and computer role-playing game.
+Dark Descent is developed by French studio Tindalos Interactive, which had previously developed the Battlefleet Gothic: Armada series of real-time strategy video game.
+According to managing director John Bert, the game was inspired by both tactical and computer role-playing games.
 The game was announced during Summer Game Fest in June 2022.
-It is set to be released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X and Series S in 2023.
+It was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on June 20, 2023.